 \subsection{Optimal Shrinkers by Computer}

-The optimization problem \eqref{opt:eq} is easy to solve numerically, so that one can always compute the optimal shrinker at any desired value $\lambda$.
-In the data and code supplement \cite{SDR} we provide Matlab code to compute the optimal nonlinearity for each of the 26 loss families discussed.
+The scalar optimization problem \eqref{opt:eq} is easy to solve numerically, so that one can always compute the optimal shrinker at any desired value $\lambda$.
+In the code supplement \cite{SDR} we provide Matlab code to compute the optimal nonlinearity for each of the 26 loss families discussed.
 In the sibling problem of singular value shrinkage for matrix denoising, \cite{GavishDonohoSingShrink} demonstrates numerical evaluation of optimal shrinkers for the Schatten-$p$ norm, where analytical derivation of optimal shrinkers appears to be impossible.